-Condemnation Of President Delayed By Debate: Can Lawmakers Call Trump Tweets Racist?
+House Votes To Condemn Trump's 'Racist Comments'

-The floor of the House of Representatives turned sharply partisan on Tuesday as a top Republican called on the speaker to be sanctioned for calling some of the president's tweets racist.
+Republican Reps.
+Fred Upton of Michigan, Brian Fitzpatrick of Pennsylvania, Susan Brooks of Indiana and Will Hurd of Texas joined with Democrats to rebuke the president, as did Michigan Rep. Justin Amash, who recently left the GOP to become an independent.

-It was a bitter scene as the House was paralyzed for a substantial part of the afternoon by a question of parliamentary procedure.
+The House was paralyzed for a substantial portion of the afternoon over legislative procedure.
+Republicans sought a ruling on the question: does calling the president's tweets "racist" violate the rules of decorum established in the House?

-An already heated debate turned to farce as the House voted on whether to sanction House Speaker Nancy Pelosi for characterizing the president's remarks as "racist," as part of a debate on a resolution which also calls the president's remarks "racist."
+So an already heated debate turned to farce as the House voted on whether to sanction House Speaker Nancy Pelosi for characterizing the president's remarks as "racist," as part of a debate on a resolution which also calls the president's remarks "racist."

 At issue was the phrasing of Pelosi as she spoke in favor of the resolution.